Donald Trump Has Reportedly Landed On A Supreme Court Nominee, Smart Money Is On Hardiman, Says ‘Politico’

 Kavanaugh, also 53, currently sits on the powerful D.C.
 Circuit Court, a position he’s held since 2006.
 He has strong ties to the Bush family, which Politico says could actually be a strike against him in Trump’s eyes.

-According to Vox, Kavanugh is a SCOTUS candidate “straight out of Central Casting.”
+According to Vox, Kavanaugh is a SCOTUS candidate “straight out of Central Casting.”

 Brett Kavanaugh — a frontrunner to replace Anthony Kennedy on the Supreme Court — is a veteran of every conservative cause you can imagine, from the 2000 Florida recount to the fight against Obamacare. https://t.co/RzVIbvq36Z